 They have entertained the Queen of Thailand, been keynote singers for the AFL-CIO, performed at hundreds of folk festivals, appeared on the “Today Show” and on National Public Radio.
 They have advocated in Washington for unions, health care for children and the rights and livelihoods of artists.

-In February 2017, the duo will release their 45th recording, “GET UP AND DO RIGHT”.
+In February 2017, the duo released their 45th recording, “GET UP AND DO RIGHT”.
 The album features duets of some of their favorite songs by songwriters such as Alice Gerrard, Tom Paxton, Ola Belle Reed and David Francey, with an original tune and song for good measure.
 The last piece, “Song of Joy” is by their good friend Ken Whitely and includes percussion and a vocal ensemble the duo created with their own voices.

 Cathy & Marcy have performed at hundreds of bluegrass and folk festivals and taught at close to 100 music camps.
 The Washington Area Music Association has recognized the duo with over 60 WAMMIE Awards for folk, bluegrass and children’s music.
 They have performed with Pete Seeger, Theodore Bikel, Tom Paxton, Patsy Montana, Riders in the Sky and a wide range of musical luminaries.